-With one tool and only a couple of discarded items, this rodent trap is easy to make and will provide you with either the basis for obtaining larger food or, if you’re hungry enough, a delectable meal all by itself.
+With one tool and only a couple of discarded items, this mousetrap is easy to make and will provide you with either the basis for obtaining larger food or, if you’re hungry enough, a delectable meal all by itself.

 There are as many ways of cooking rat as there are for cooking “regular” meats such as pork, beef, and poultry.
 In a survival situation, the easiest way is roasting them over an open fire.